RSS-Reborn/RSS-KuiperBelt/README.md

 # RSS-KuiperBelt
- RSS-Reborn textures for bodies in the Kuiper belt.
+This repository contains 16k textures for Pluto and Charon.

+See the [RSS-Reborn Hub](https://github.com/RSS-Reborn/RSS-Reborn) for more information.